 Click view details for more information about the impacted clients.
 The Impacted Clients page displays the user name, host name, client MAC address, SSID, and manufacturer of the client.
-To troubleshoot the client, click the Client Troubleshooting icon ( details report, click the Client Details icon () on the Impacted Clients page.
+To troubleshoot the client, click the Client Troubleshooting icon () to generate the client details report, click the Client Details icon () on the Impacted Clients page.
 You can search for impacted clients by the client MAC address and manufacturer.